raboof/notion/CODE_OF_CONDUCT.md

 ## On governance

 Notion is a relatively small community.
-At this scale it doesn't seem worth it yet to set up a governence structure as found in larger communities, so until then, raboof is acting as the BDFN: "Benevolent Dictator For Now".
+At this scale it doesn't seem worth it yet to set up a governance structure as found in larger communities, so until then, raboof is acting as the BDFN: "Benevolent Dictator For Now".
 We will revisit this choice when the community grows.